kristenkwong/frienDB/README.md

 * Demo pages and explanations for the following database query types: Selection and projection, Join, Division, Aggregation, Nested Aggregation with Group-By, Delete, and Update

 **Made with:** Node.js (Express), PostgreSQL, Pug templating hosted on Heroku with the Postgres add-on

+This project was made for **CPSC 304 2017W2: Introduction to Relational Databases**.